Kid Rock Says Trump Is ‘Way Cooler’ Than Obama

 — Golf Channel (@GolfChannel) April 28, 2019

-After Trump signed the document, Kid Rock spoke, saying that the music business can be a dirty one, but the Music Modernization Act was a great first step at protecting the “unsung heroes” of the music business, which include songwriters, producers and engineers.
+After Trump signed the document, Kid Rock spoke, saying that the music business can be a dirty one, but the Music Modernization Act was a great first step at protecting the “unsung heroes” of the music business, which include songwriters, producers, and engineers.

 Kid Rock then thanked Trump, suggesting that people should give him more credit than they do.